-2.A.3 Describe any other negative impacts on people, animals, society and the environment that were identified in the mapping of the enterprise, supply chain or other business relationships during the reporting period and how these have been handled.
+2.A.3 Describe other risks of negative impacts on people, animals, society and the environment that were identified but not prioritized, and how these have been handled.

 Our partner in Ethiopia is still facing cash flow issues due to the Ethiopian government's shortage of dollars and restrictions on the amount of dollars that companies can hold.
 To support them, we have offered prepayment and maintained close communication with them.
 We aim to assist them in sustaining their business and maintaining a steady supply of leather to our glove factory, ensuring that employees have a continuous workload.
 This approach aims to prevent employees from being laid off due to a lack of work.